sarsamurmu/reboost/packages/core/README.md

 - Support for Plugins.
 - Import resolving.
 - Hot Module Replacement.
-- Comes with out of the box support for JSON, CSS Modules, JSX, PostCSS, and TypeScript.
+- Out of the box support for JSON, CSS Modules, JSX, PostCSS, and TypeScript.
 - Preprocessor support.
 - **Works with [Electron](https://www.electronjs.org/)**.